-Mr. Sidoti – a commercial and products liability litigator and Chair of the Gibbons E-Discovery Task Force – draws on his more than 30 years of litigation experience to help his clients assess and surmount a wide range of business challenges that require savvy negotiation and, at times, aggressive litigation.
+Mr. Sidoti – a commercial and products liability litigator and Co-Chair of the Gibbons E-Discovery Task Force – draws on his more than 30 years of litigation experience to help his clients assess and surmount a wide range of business challenges that require savvy negotiation and, at times, aggressive litigation.
 Whether the issues revolve around contract disputes, financial services, restrictive covenants, corporate medical litigation, or products liability, Mr. Sidoti combines his litigation skills with a broad knowledge of e-discovery law and information governance principles to help his clients navigate the critical cost/benefit analysis involved in every litigation and to reach the most favorable resolution in the most economical way.

 Mr. Sidoti is a Director in the Gibbons Products Liability and Commercial & Criminal Litigation Departments.
 His varied litigation practice focuses on business and healthcare litigation of all types.
 He has handled high stakes cases in various business areas, as well as high profile catastrophic injury, wrongful death, and wrongful birth cases in the corporate medical arena, specifically in the clinical laboratory industry.
-As Chair of the Gibbons E-Discovery Task Force, Mr. Sidoti heads an interdisciplinary group that provides counseling, training, and litigation-related assistance to companies on a full range of information management and e-discovery matters.
+As Co-Chair of the Gibbons E-Discovery Task Force, Mr. Sidoti heads an interdisciplinary group that provides counseling, training, and litigation-related assistance to companies on a full range of information management and e-discovery matters.
 He is a frequently sought educator and lecturer in both his primary disciplines – clinical laboratory risk and e-discovery/information governance.
 He practices before the state and federal courts of New York and New Jersey, as well as throughout the United States.
 He is listed in New York Super Lawyers among New York’s leading lawyers in the area of business litigation and is AV® Preeminent Peer Review Rated by Martindale-Hubbell.

 Areas of Focus

-Recognized as one of the preeminent practitioners in the complex, still-evolving field of e-discovery, Mr. Sidoti and his E-Discovery Task Force routinely provide clients with a full range of e-discovery counseling and support.
+Recognized as one of the preeminent practitioners in the complex, still-evolving field of e-discovery, Mr. Sidoti and the E-Discovery Task Force routinely provide clients with a full range of e-discovery counseling and support.
 These services include:

 - Decisional law analysis and case discussions: overview of key legal decisions and ramifications